 With the advent of digital publishing, Tom saw an opportunity and Carling Design was launched with a focus on magazine design.
 Covers, startups, and redesigns in the consumer and B2B sectors punctuated art direction of quarterly kid’s magazines for Topps and Lucasfilm.
 At the same time, Carling began a very long association with Time Inc, producing native advertising inserts for Sports Illustrated and other titles.

 In more recent times, book design has dominated the studio.
-Working directly for publishers or in partnership with book packagers, Tom has produced hundreds of children’s trade and school/library nonfiction books for publishers such as Scholastic, Facts on File, and Dorling Kindersly (Eyewitness).
+Working directly for publishers or in partnership with book packagers, Tom has produced hundreds of children’s trade and school/library nonfiction books for publishers such as Scholastic, Time Inc, Houghton Mifflin Harcourt, and Dorling Kindersly (Eyewitness).
 This naturally led to assignments from high school and college textbook publishers, like Macmillan Learning, who, wishing to tap Tom’s expertise in trade publications for young readers, have engaged him to design some of their most important titles in the sciences and humanities.

 Tom works out of his loft in lower Manhattan, next to the Brooklyn Bridge, where he lives with his daughter, Tian.